When you should, shouldn't give out your Social Security number

 Still, saying it and doing it are two different things.
 Many of the forms you encounter during the day -- at doctor's offices, at the dentist, at your child's school -- ask for Social Security numbers.
 Retailers may ask for it, too, when accepting a check for payment or before issuing check cashing privileges.
 Potential employers also need it, and they may even want a copy of the actual card, says Linda Foley, founder of the San Diego-based Identity Theft Resource Center (ITRC).
 You'll also be asked for it at your local Department of Motor Vehicles, car dealerships, pawnshops, drugstores -- even at the airport, should you lose your luggage, she says.
 In fact, you may be surprised at how far-reaching this practice is, says Foley.

 "A few years ago, we were putting some of my mother's things into storage, and they wanted her Social Security number to use as a pass code," she says.
 "It's that prevalent."
-(See chart: "Who can, can't require your Social Security number")

 Just because someone asks for it doesn't mean you have to comply, says Michael J. Arata, the author of "Identity Theft For Dummies," especially since there are only a handful of organizations that actually have a valid need for it.
 For instance, anytime you're applying for credit -- for a new credit card, a loan, new telephone or cellular service -- the creditor will need your Social Security number to run a credit check.
 You'll also need to provide it if you are applying for federal or local government benefits such as Social Security, Medicare or Medicaid, unemployment insurance or disability.
 Another example: If you or your children receive services or aid at the state or local level, such as free or reduced fee lunch or financial aid.
 The local motor vehicle department, thanks to the USA PATRIOT Act, has the legal right to ask for Social Security numbers, too.
 In addition, when you complete a cash transaction totaling more than $10,000 you'll be required to provide your number so that transaction can be reported to the Internal Revenue Service, says ITRC's Foley.